 We partnered with several companies working on vaccines by providing them with access to our adjuvant technology.

-Adding an adjuvant to a vaccine can improve the immune system’s response to the vaccine.
-This may allow for more doses to be produced because a smaller amount of vaccine is needed to generate immunity.
-This is valuable during a pandemic when a vaccine must be produced in large quantities.
+Adding an adjuvant to a vaccine can improve the immune system’s response to the vaccine and may allow for more doses to be produced because a smaller amount of vaccine is needed to generate immunity.

 mRNA COVID-19 vaccines